 Please note: the Green Bank Observatory and the National Radio Astronomy Observatory are facilities of the U.S. National Science Foundation (NSF) operated under cooperative agreement with Associated Universities Incorporated.
 The opinions expressed in this podcast do not necessarily represent those of the NSF, and the implementation of any radar system on these facilities would be subject to NSF review and approval.

-Monday Aug 11, 2025
+Aug 11, 2025

 Beyond the Episode: Learning on Expedition

-Monday Aug 11, 2025
+Aug 11, 2025

-Monday Aug 11, 2025
+Aug 11, 2025

 Kat Troche and Sarah Treadwell are back for a bonus episode to share their experiences from place-based education programs operated by AUI and its partners.
 Both science outreach professionals participated in the Astronomy in Chile Educator Ambassador Program (ACEAP) and Sarah took part in the Mission Patagonia program as well.